 In its new online version, the list has been reformatted into an accessible colour-coded resource.
 Additionally, it now includes live links to other websites holding indexes, transcripts and scanned images of parish registers.
 It will continue to be free to researchers.

 The new resource has been produced by the RCB Library in collaboration with the Irish Genealogical Research Society (IGRS) who undertook the project as a celebration of its 80th anniversary.
-The reworking of the list was carried out by your truly, and I believe it will quickly become a first port of call for all family historians intending to research their ancestral connections through Church of Ireland parish registers.
+The reworking of the list was carried out by Yours Truly, and I believe it will quickly become a first port of call for all family historians intending to research their ancestral connections through Church of Ireland parish registers.

 The formalities of the evening will be conducted by John McDonough, Director of the National Archive of Ireland, and the List will be available as the RCBL's Archive of the Month (August).